Making Data Make Sense

 What we came from

-What is needed
+What is Needed

 Queue-it’s monitor page tracks real-time traffic via color-coded tiles that separate metrics rather than consistently represent data states.
-I adopted this tile color scheme for graphs and dashboards (e.g., inflow green, wait times blue), preserving familiarity while boosting scannability for stakeholders—no training needed.
+I adopted this tile color scheme for graphs and dashboards (e.g., inflow: green, wait times: blue), preserving familiarity while boosting scannability for stakeholders—no training needed.

-Is this what you need
+Is this what you need?

 We tested the report with stakeholders using their real waiting room data to see if it met their needs.
 Most metrics were right, but non-regular users struggled with the terminology.
 We iterated by rewriting texts and labels for better clarity and accessibility.

-Final Report
+Final Product

-The solution
+The Result

 Rewriting complexity